For the first semester of 2025-2026, the seminar will run on Fridays, 13:00 to 14:00. The talks are in Lecture Theatre A unless specified otherwise.

 November 21: Elliot Gathercole (Lancaster)

-November 28: Darragh Glynn (Warwick)
+November 28: Two talks - Darragh Glynn (Warwick) and Giovanni Ambrosioni (ETH Zurich)